Skip to main content

 • For trust accounts: copy of successor trustee government-issued ID

-• For 529 accounts: completed 529 Transfer Due to Death of Account Owner form (ESNJA-TDD)
+• For 529 accounts: completed 529 Transfer Due to Death of Account Owner form (ESNJA-TDD); if no Successor Account Owner/Custodian is on file, executor of estate or beneficiary documentation is required

 Franklin Templeton maintains dedicated support pages for different account types under "Support for When a Shareholder Passes."
+Putnam Investments (acquired by Franklin Templeton in 2024) retains separate Putnam-branded forms (IRABD-FORM, TODBC-FORM) and processing in Kansas City, MO; Franklin Templeton (FTIOS) retirement and non-retirement accounts process through St. Petersburg, FL; the 529 College Savings Plan processes through Boston, MA.
 For non-probated estates, a Settlement of Small Estate may satisfy requirements in lieu of formal probate documents; rules vary by state and depend on the account balance.
 Each beneficiary of an IRA must complete a separate claim form when multiple beneficiaries exist.
-For probated estates, Letters Testamentary or Letters of Administration must be dated within 120 days.
+For probated estates, Letters Testamentary or Letters of Administration must be dated within 180 days for the Non-Retirement Change of Ownership Form, or within 120 days for the Putnam IRABD-FORM.

-How long the process takes at Franklin Templeton: Varies by account type and completeness of documentation; contact Franklin Templeton at (800) 632-2301 for specific timelines.
+How long the process takes at Franklin Templeton: A request to transfer a TOD account cannot be completed until at least 30 days have elapsed since the final owner's date of death.
+Other timelines vary by account type and completeness of documentation; contact Franklin Templeton at (800) 632-2301 for specific timelines.
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

-Documentation required by Franklin Templeton includes Certified copy of the death certificate, Valid government-issued ID for the claimant, beneficiary, or successor trustee, and Completed claim or distribution form appropriate to account type (TODBC-FORM, IRABD-FORM, RRET-FBDST, GOF-NCO, or ESNJA-TDD), along with additional paperwork that varies by account type.
+Documentation required by Franklin Templeton includes Certified copy of the death certificate (additional certified copy required for any deceased beneficiary), Valid government-issued ID for the claimant, beneficiary, or successor trustee, and Completed claim or distribution form appropriate to account type (TODBC-FORM, IRABD-FORM, RRET-FBDST, GOF-NCO, or ESNJA-TDD), along with additional paperwork that varies by account type.
 All death certificates and court documents must be certified copies.

 Frequently asked questions

-The required steps depend on the account type.
+Steps depend on the account type.
 For all accounts, obtain a certified copy of the death certificate.
-For non-retirement accounts with a TOD designation, complete the TOD Beneficiary Claim Guide (TODBC-FORM).
-For IRA accounts, complete the IRA Beneficiary Distribution/Transfer Form (IRABD-FORM) or Beneficiary Transfer/Distribution Request Form (RRET-FBDST).
-For non-retirement accounts without a TOD designation, probate documents or a Small Estate Affidavit may be required.
-For 529 accounts, complete the 529 Transfer Due to Death of Account Owner form (ESNJA-TDD).
-Contact Franklin Templeton at (800) 632-2301 or visit the "Support for When a Shareholder Passes" section at franklintempleton.com.
+For Putnam mutual fund accounts with a TOD designation, complete the Putnam TOD Beneficiary Claim Form (TODBC-FORM) and mail to Putnam in Kansas City, MO -- a signature/medallion guarantee is required, and the claim cannot be processed until 30 days after the final owner's date of death.
+For Franklin Templeton (FTIOS) IRAs, complete the Beneficiary Transfer/Distribution Request Form (RRET-FBDST).
+For Putnam (PFTC) IRAs, complete the Putnam IRA Beneficiary Distribution Form (IRABD-FORM).
+For non-retirement accounts without a TOD designation, complete the Non-Retirement Change of Ownership Form (GOF-NCO) with Letters Testamentary/Administration (dated within 180 days) or a Small Estate Affidavit.
+For 529 accounts, complete the 529 Transfer Due to Death of Account Owner form (ESNJA-TDD) and mail to the Boston, MA address.

 Franklin Templeton's Shareholder Services -- Decedent Account Support can be reached by phone at (800) 632-2301, email at SHrequests@franklintempleton.com, and fax at 1-855-891-8377 for questions throughout the claims process.